The Double Life of a Wheelchair User

 A fun, enlightening collection of twelve linked short stories taking place in both a mainstream school, and a school for students with disabilities.
 The book is based on author Rob Keeley’s own childhood experiences of transferring from special to mainstream school.

 Published 28 November 2025.
-Pre-order now - see links below!

 Will is a keen player of video games, a conscientious student, a slightly annoying brother and a supportive friend.
 But most of all, he is an aspiring writer.
 English is his favourite lesson at his school, Marlowe Park, and one at which he excels.
 This hasn't gone unnoticed by his headteacher, Mrs Howarth, and she has suggested to Will and his mum that he spends a couple of afternoons a week at a different school, Station Road, where his ability might be better extended.